hugemenace/nd-docs/shading/weighted-normals.md

-# Decimate
+# Weighted Normals

-The Decimate operator will add a decimate modifier to the selected objects.
-This modifier will remove any unneeded edges from planar faces.
+The Weighted Normals operator will apply a weighted normal modifier with `Keep Sharp` enabled to all selected objects.

 ## Alternative modes